Gazza7205/cloud-workshop-labs/lab-exercise6.md

         i. dob - Date of birth - default format dd/MM/yyyy ii. format (optional) - Specify the format of dob
     6. /echotest - Returns system date and time.
-2. export_metric_variables - This is a template policy which does a context variables export of
-    1. Service name
-    2. Service OID
-    3. Service URL
-    4. Org Id if present in query parameter.
-Set to 'NONE' otherwise.
-3. Message completed policy having Telemetry assertion.
-4. Config map having script to call the services.
+2. Config map having script to call the services.

 To create bundles as secrets, we use Kustomize.
 Execute to below command to create the granphman bundle secrets